 Welcome to the Community Data Program!

 After we have entered your organization's contact information into our database, the next step is for you to register an individual user account.
 All individuals from your organization who wishes to access the program must register an account whether they intend to download data or not.
 Having accounts for all users on file helps program administration and ensures that all of our users have read and accepted the Terms and Conditions of Use.
 If you leave your organization, please contact us to let us know the name of the new CDP representative.

 It is important that you (your organization) inform us when any of your registered users leave your organization so that we can close their account.
 Please register one account per user and do not share accounts, as we cannot prevent ex-employees from downloading files using an active shared account.
 Registering an account also requires that users agree to the Terms and Conditions of Use of CDP Data.

 If your organization is working with a consultant, the CDP can provide them with a temporary account once you have given your written permission (via email) for them to access the CDP for a specific project and indicated the length of their contract.
 Member organizations are required to inform consultants that they are only to download data relevant to their contract and that all copies of the files should be deleted upon completion of the project.

 Resources available through the CDP

 The Resources pages contain a great deal of valuable information, including some program basics and instructions for using some of the data sets.
 If you do not have it already, you and other members from your organization will need to download the program Beyond 20/20 in order to open many of the data files (identified by the extension .IVT).
-The Data and Catalogue Resources page also contains a document outlining how to use Beyond 20/20, as well as links to instructional videos.
+The Tools for Using the Data page also contains a document outlining how to use Beyond 20/20, as well as links to instructional videos.

 Registration with the Community Data Program